Strawbery Banke Museum Photography and Filming Policy

 Photography is not permitted in certain special exhibitions or any areas designated "No Photography."
-Personal video cameras are permitted, unless otherwise stated and use is subject to the terms above.
+Personal video cameras are permitted unless otherwise stated and use is subject to the terms above.

 Commercial and Special Photography and Filming Policy

-Strawbery Banke Museum reserves the right to decline any request for any reason, including any project that Museum personnel believes could reflect negatively upon the Museum or its reputation as an historic and educational institution.
+Strawbery Banke Museum reserves the right to decline any request for any reason, including any project that Museum personnel believes could reflect negatively upon the Museum or its reputation as a historic and educational institution.

 For photography and filming, a list of locations to be photographed or filmed must be provided to the Museum prior to filming in advance.
 Selecting these locations may require an advance visit to the Museum by the photographer or filmmaker.
 All logistical concerns such as museum access and availability, power supply, lighting needs, curatorial support, etc. must be arranged prior to filming.
 A schedule for photography or filming must be agreed upon in advance with the Museum.

-A responsible staff member will be present at all times during the photo shoot or filming to facilitate the project.
+A responsible staff member will be present at all times during the photoshoot or filming to facilitate the project.
 The Museum reserves the right to stop filming if the property or collections are deemed to be at risk or if the project deviates from the terms of the original agreement.

-Photographers, videographers, and technicians are to take full responsibility of all their equipment.
-No equipment can be stored on Museum grounds.
+Photographers, videographers, and technicians are to take full responsibility for all their equipment.
+No equipment can be stored on the Museum grounds.
 All equipment, props, materials, etc., must be brought in and removed on each day of shooting.
 All equipment brought in must not obstruct the Museum’s public access areas.

-Photography or filming of visitors or children may only take place with a member of the Marketing and Communications Department present and requires the express permission of the visitor.
+Photography or filming of visitors or children may only take place with a member of the Marketing Department present and requires the express permission of the visitor.
 Photography or filming of children may only take place with the express permission of their parent or guardian.

-Credit and Copies: The following credit line must appear in the photographs, closing credits of the film or in the closing credits of each installment of the production in which the footage produced under the agreement appears:
+The following credit line must appear in the photographs, closing credits of the film, or in the closing credits of each installment of the production in which the footage produced under the agreement appears:

 Strawbery Banke Museum requests two copies of the completed project for the museum and archives.